justinyaodu/CHS-FTC-CAD/README.md

 # CHS-FTC-CAD

+##THIS REPOSITORY HAS BEEN DEPRECATED IN FAVOUR OF GRABCAD WORKBENCH: PLEASE SEE THE GOOGLE DRIVE FOLDER FOR DETAILS

 Official GitHub repository with CAD resources for Cupertino High School's FTC teams.

 If you are new to SolidWorks, please follow the instructions [here](docs/TUTORIAL.md).